Kajananan525125/KAJA-NAN/README.md

 }

 public class Name {
-    // Method to return the name
     public String getName() {
         return "kajananan";
     }

     public static void main(String[] args) {
-        // Create an instance of the Name class
         Name obj1 = new Name();

-        // Call the getName method and store the result String myName = obj1.getName();
+        String myName = obj1.getName();

-        // Print the name
         System.out.println(myName);
     }
 }